RayanFarhat/RayanFarhat/README.md

 - Create a **solo sustainable workflow** that allows me to work creatively and profitably without building a startup or managing a large team.
 - **Making a full game or full SaaS may cost at most $20** — but **making parts of the SaaS or parts of the game and selling them takes much shorter time and earns 2x the money**.
   👉 *That’s my goal:* focus on reusable parts instead of full-scale projects.

 ---

+## Ethical & Halal Constraints

+To align my work with Islamic values, I follow these clear rules in all projects:

+- ❌ **No violence or combat mechanics**
+- ❌ **No depiction of living creatures** (to avoid *tasweer* concerns)
+- ❌ **No gambling, inappropriate, or haram content**
+- ✅ **Preferably not time-wasting** — projects should be beneficial, educational, or productive in nature

+This helps ensure my work remains spiritually clean while still creative and professional.

+---